 I have no doubts about Dashlane’s security.
 Your data is encrypted using AES-256 and Argon2 before leaving your device, encrypted in transit between your device and the Dashlane servers, and encrypted while at rest on their servers.
 The US Government uses AES-256 encryption to protect Top Secret data, and I’ve not heard of anyone cracking this encryption scheme.

 Things are less clear when it comes to your privacy.
-Dashlane does collect some personal data, and they may share it with third parties.
-They state right out that they can and will disclose the personal data they have on you when they think they need to.
-And because they are based in the United States, even if they don’t want to, they can be forced by the US Government to try to gather and share additional personal data.
-Since only parts of Dashlane’s code are Open Source, all we can do is trust them.
+Dashlane does collect some personal data, and it may share it with third parties. it states right out that it can and will disclose the personal data it has on you when they think it needs to.
+And because the company is based in the United States, even if it doesn’t want to, it can be forced by the US Government to try to gather and share additional personal data.
+Since only parts of Dashlane’s code are open source, all we can do is trust them.

 That said, remember that all the data you store in Dashlane is encrypted on your device, and remains encrypted on Dashlane’s servers.
-They state that they don’t have access to your password and can’t decode your data.
+They state that it doesn’t have access to your password and can’t decode your data.